Compute normal data ellipsesSource:

 data.frame, and will be used as the layer data.
 A

 The geometric object to use display the data

 Position adjustment, either as a string, or the result of a call to a position adjustment function.

-The confidence level at which to draw an ellipse (default is 0.95),
+The level at which to draw an ellipse, or, if

 type="euclid", the radius of the circle to be drawn.